Safety by Design Demonstrates Good Governance

 Governance Includes Workplace Safety

-One thing the COVID-19 pandemic has shown us is that different companies, just like different individuals, had erratic responses as to how serious they took the outbreak and what steps they took to mitigate the risks for their workers.
+One thing the COVID-19 pandemic has shown us is that different companies had different responses as to how serious they took the outbreak and what steps they took to mitigate the risks for their workers.
 Several well-known companies reacted too little/too late and saw staggering numbers of COVID-19 cases among their employees.
 Likely no company was prepared for the scope and gravity of COVID-19, but the apparent casual disregard at many organizations for worker health and safety reveals a lot about their corporate governance.

 Workplace safety has always been an important governance issue and it has become even more so.
 According to the U.S. Bureau of Labor Statistics, while the incident rate for illness and injury has stayed the same over the last few years, the rate of fatal work injuries has increased by 2 percent.
 So, even though the incident rate of non-fatal occupational injuries and illnesses has dramatically decreased in the past 50 years since the Occupational Health and Safety Administration was created, the rate of decrease has slowed down in recent years.
 It might be time to adopt Benjamin Franklin’s time-tested adage, “an ounce of prevention is worth a pound of cure,” and try a more proactive approach to workplace safety.